 Club Contact Details

 You are going to want to feed your Estrela Mountain Dog a formula that will cater to his unique digestive needs throughout the various phases of his life.
 Many dog food companies have breed-specific formulas for small, medium, large and extra-large breeds.
-Estrela Mountain Dogs are an extra-large breed and may have a lifespan ranging from 8 to 10 years.
+Estrela Mountain Dogs are a large breed and may have a lifespan ranging from 8 to 10 years.

 What you feed your dog is an individual choice, but working with your veterinarian and/or breeder will be the best way to determine frequency of meals as a puppy and the best adult diet to increase his longevity.
 Clean, fresh water should be available at all times.